tellor-io/telliot-feeds/docs/usage.md

 Example usage:

 ```
-telliot-feeds -a mainnetstaker7 -nfb report
+telliot -a acct1 -nfb report
 ```

 ## Using Flashbots